ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 title: 6 Common Mistakes You Should Avoid When Decorating Studio Apartment
 description: "Do you own a studio apartment? \U0001F3E0 Designing a small interior might be difficult. ➡️ Learn the most common mistakes and avoid them!"
-intro: 'Have you just begun your adult life and you want to get independent quickly?
+intro: 'Have you just begun your adult life, and you want to get independent quickly?
   A studio apartment is a perfect start for a single or a childless couple.
 There is a common question: how to furnish a small apartment to make it functional and comfortable?
 Many homeowners make mistakes at this stage.
 Learn the most common